 Make sure you purchase canned cannellini beans and broth that are “no” or “low” sodium.
 You may also choose to omit adding salt to the soup and increasing the amount of thyme and pepper for more flavour.

 If you liked this leftover vegetable turkey soup recipe, then you might also like more of our yummy soup recipes on the blog!

 - Easy Sweet Potato Curry Soup (Vegan & Gluten Free)

 What are you making with your turkey leftovers this year?

-Easy Leftover Turkey Soup (Healthy Thanksgiving Hack!)
+Vegetable Turkey Soup (Healthy Thanksgiving Hack!)